Scottish Graduate Entry Medicine (ScotGEM) MBChB 2025 entry

 Agents of Change projects will include a voluntary sector placement and prescribing improvement project.

-You will continue to work for one day each week with a generalist clinical mentor in the GP setting and spend an additional half a day in a specialist clinical environment.
-Year 2 closes by providing experience of unscheduled care (GP, emergency department, ambulance, etc) and project work related to Agents of Change.
+You will continue to work for one day each week with a Generalist Clinical Mentor in the community setting and spend an additional half day in a specialist clinical environment.
+Year 2 closes by providing experience of unscheduled care (such as GP, emergency department, ambulance) and project work related to Agents of Change.

 In Year 3, you will undertake a 'longitudinal integrated clerkship' (LIC) where you will join a general practice over the course of a year rather than taking part in ‘traditional’ clinical rotations.
 This apprenticeship-style educational model allows you to follow patients through their illness journeys.

-Approximately half of your week will be spent consulting with patients, the remainder studying the conditions you have encountered or following your patients into the secondary care setting.
+Approximately half of your week will be spent consulting with patients in primary care, the remainder of the week will be spent attending placements in hospital settings, attending weekly small group tutorials, or undertaking project work.
 This approach works especially well for graduate learners and has been shown to develop more patient-centred doctors with improved decision-making skills.

 Agents of Change activities run in parallel with your clinical learning during this period including community engagement and healthcare improvement projects.